TheKitty/Untz_Monome/DEBUG-INFO.md

 Assumptions

-The documentation is not complete so some assumptions have been made.
-If assumptions are wrong, please open a GitHub issue in the repository and these will be ironed out.
+The documentation is not complete so some assumptions have been made. **THIS CODE DOES NOT FORK FULLY**

 0) all indexes are zero based - so an 8x8 grid is numbered as LED 0 to 7 in both the x & y direction.